 In addition to his skill as a performer, Michael McCallie has earned a substantial reputation as a teacher of young children using the Suzuki Method.
 From 2006-2011, he transformed the fledgling guitar department at The Talent Education Suzuki School in Norwalk, CT from a studio of six students into one of the largest studios in the state of Connecticut.
 For his outstanding teaching at Talent Education Suzuki School, Michael was awarded two prestigious career development grants from Home Box Office in New York City.

-Michael’s students have received numerous accolades including top prizes in international and regional competitions, including the Boston GuitarFest International Youth Guitar Competition and The Tallahassee Bach Parley’s Kids Go For Baroque Youth Competition, and several have been selected performers at the Hartt School of Music’s Suzuki Institute.
+Michael’s students have received numerous accolades including prizes in international and regional competitions, including the Boston GuitarFest International Youth Guitar Competition, The Tallahassee Bach Parley’s Kids Go For Baroque Youth Competition, and The Southern Adventist University Concerto Competition.
 Several of his students have been accepted into prestigious music schools around the country including The Mannes School of Music’s Pre-College Division and the Berklee College of Music.

 Michael McCallie is in demand as a guest lecturer and clinician.
 In 2017, Michael was chosen to conduct the GA Honors Guitar Orchestra at the GA Honors Guitar Festival at Reinhardt University and has twice presented lectures on guitar education at the Georgia Music Educators Association's annual convention.
 In 2018, he will serve as a competiton judge, helping to adjudicate the Troy University Guitar Competition.